mohammedobaidraza/Enhancing-Manufacturing-Efficiency-through-AI--driven-Predictive-Maintenance/README.md

 python predictivestudyproject.py

 Contribution
 Contributions are welcome!
-If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request
+If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.